 Reference letters are used in many fields, from college applications to job hunting, but not everyone knows they’re also used in adoption processes.
 The home study involves doing background checks and security clearances, sharing their medical health information and financial statements, and also providing a home inspection and visit.
 The adoption review process varies in each country, state, or province.
 It also depends on whether they are adopting from inside the country or internationally.
 The process for a foster adoption is slightly different as well.

 In every case, however, a reference letter is required.
 A family planning to adopt a child will be asked to give the agency anything from three to five different reference letters.
-They are all similar in that the letter cannot be from a family member, so they need to reach out to friends, colleagues, professors, neighbors, a member of their church – anyone who can vouch for the prospective parents’ characters.
+They are all similar in that the adoption recommendation letter cannot be from a family member, so they need to reach out to friends, colleagues, professors, neighbors, a member of their church – anyone who can vouch for the prospective parents’ characters.

 Reference letters are a good way for social workers on that file to understand what the adoptive family is like.
 These letters provide an external perspective to the family, which gives a better-rounded picture of the home situation.